Maggie Guzman started taking welding classes mainly as a hobby.

 “For students who have already decided they want to weld, the program is evolving and growing.
 Future students will have way more opportunities and classes with fun stuff to play with.
 New things are working their way into the program, including robotic welding, which will get you way farther into your career in the future.

 “Ask for help!
-There is always a way to help you out of any situation you are in.
+Someone can always help you improve your situation.
 And never settle, because life is too fleeting to settle.
 Stop making excuses, stop denying yourself, and stop contradicting yourself and just breathe.
 Get mad, get angry, go cry, get over it and just go out there and do whatever it takes to do whatever it is you want to do.
 No matter how hard life may seem, no matter how deep you are, just remember rock bottom is the foundation that everything is built on.”